-A. When the review of all plan data and records is completed, we will notify you in writing of your benefit.
+When the review of all plan data and records is completed, we will notify you in writing of your benefit.
 If you are receiving an estimated benefit, the letter will inform you whether your future payments will change.
 If the amount you have been receiving is greater than the amount PBGC is allowed to pay, we will tell you how much your benefit will be reduced.
 You have the right to appeal our determination.

-A. If your estimated benefits have been lower than the amount that PBGC ultimately determines you should be receiving, we will make up the difference in a single payment with interest when we have completed our review of your plan.
+If your estimated benefits have been lower than the amount that PBGC ultimately determines you should be receiving, we will make up the difference in a single payment with interest when we have completed our review of your plan.

 If your estimated benefits have been higher than the amount you should be receiving, we will correct your future monthly payments to the final amount as calculated by PBGC.
 Typically, payments will be further reduced by no more than 10 percent each month to account for the higher payments already received.

-A. PBGC guarantees "basic pension benefits" as provided by your pension plan, subject to legal limits.
+PBGC guarantees "basic pension benefits" as provided by your pension plan, subject to legal limits.
 These benefits include:

 - pension benefits at normal retirement age,

 - annuity benefits for survivors of plan participants.

 The guarantee applies only to benefits earned before the plan terminates.
 However, if the plan terminates while your employer is in bankruptcy, the guarantee may be limited to benefits earned before the bankruptcy.
 Additional limitations may apply to certain airline industry plans.